andrew/ultimate-awesome/README.md

 - [ultimate-awesome](https://github.com/andrew/ultimate-awesome) - Every awesome list on every topic, including awesome lists of awesome lists, updated daily.
 - [awesome](https://github.com/wohugb/awesome) - 赞表.
 - [fucking-lists](https://github.com/Correia-jpv/fucking-lists) - The definitive list of lists (of lists) curated on GitHub and elsewhere.
 With repository stars⭐ and forks🍴.
+- [fucking-awesome-awesomeness](https://github.com/Correia-jpv/fucking-awesome-awesomeness) - A curated list of awesome awesomeness.
+With repository stars⭐ and forks🍴.
 - [awesome-projects](https://github.com/imq/awesome-projects) - A curated list of amazingly awesome projects.
 - [collection](https://github.com/exajobs/collection) - Welcome to the definitive collection of collections (of collections) curated on GitHub and elsewhere .
 - [awesome](https://github.com/hoangdz1005/awesome) - Awesome list about all topic!.